PacketLab/packetlab.github.io/docs/tutorials/first_run_external.md

 </style>

 # Running our First External Experiment
 After installation (and potentially running our first local experiment), we are now ready to run our first *external* experiment.
-For this tutorial, we will demonstrate how to run an experiment using external endpoints, taking the CAIDA(-controlled) endpoints as an example, using the PacketLab software package.
+For this tutorial, we will demonstrate how to run an experiment using external endpoints (taking the PacketLab team endpoints as an example) using the PacketLab software package.

 ## 1. Setup
 For this tutorial, we will only use the `pktxpmgr` program (PacketLab Experiment Manager Utility).
 If `pktxpmgr` cannot be found via the `PATH` environment variable, one will need to navigate to the `bin` directory under the package installation directory to find the program.